Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 147.4

-Michigan State has gone 3-5-0 against the spread, while Baylor's ATS record this season is 5-2-0.
+Michigan State is 3-5-0 against the spread this season compared to Baylor's 5-2-0 ATS record.
 A total of two out of the Spartans' games this season have gone over the point total, and five of the Bears' games have gone over.

 Bet on this or any college basketball matchup at BetMGM